sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-undefined.md

 Type: `boolean`\
 Default: `true`

 Forbid the use of `undefined` at the end of function call arguments.
-Pass `checkArguments: false` to disable check on them.
+Pass `checkArguments: false` to disable checking them.

 #### Fail